How to Choose the Right Cold Weather Tent

 The tent isn’t as easy as some of the others in the list to set up.
 In fact, you might need two people to set it up.
 It’s exceptionally sturdy with a five-pole system that is held in place with mesh seams and clips, but it is this system that also creates the need for the extra effort and time to set the tent up.

-Bottom Line: This is a great mountaineering tent that will last for a long time.
-It's going to keep you warm while staying secure in even the most extreme conditions.
+- The included aluminum stakes are a little on the low-quality end.Bottom-Line: This is a great mountaineering tent that will last for a long time.
+It’s going to keep you warm while staying secure in even the most extreme conditions.